 Effective November 15, 2018, a reinsurance brokerage agreement was entered between National General Insurance Management Limited ("NGIM") and NGRE, in which the NGRE appoints NGIM as its exclusive broker for the negotiation, procurement and/or placement of reinsurance by NGRE.
 The Original Agreement dated January 1, 2014 was entered between National General Reinsurance Broker, Ltd. On November 15, 2018 NGRB and NGIM merged with the surviving company being NGIM.
 NGRE's fee is an amount equal to 1.25% of Net Earned premium assumed by NGRE.
-NGRE incurred charges of \$24,283 related to these services for the year ended December 31, 2021.
+NGRE incurred charges of \$24,906 and \$24,283 related to these services for the years ended December 31, 2022, and 2021, respectively.